Spreading of droplets under various gravitational accelerations: Introduction

 \section{Introduction}

-Many industrial applications involve the deposition and spreading of complex fluids on solid surfaces.
-Examples include various methods of coatings~\cite{weinstein2004coating, ruschak1985coating}, inkjet printing~\cite{derby2010inkjet, lohse2022fundamental}, and \gls{am}~\cite{placone2018recent, kyle2017printability, jiang2020extrusion, buswell20183d}, where usually a thin film, a droplet, or a filament of a complex fluid spreads on a surface.
-Hence, the spreading of films and droplets (from Newtonian to polymeric fluids) has been studied extensively to improve and optimize the current technologies~\cite{lu2016critical, rafai2005spreading, bonn2009wetting,bergeron2000controlling, Jalaal2020a}.
-However, given that most of the previous studies have been performed under the Earth's gravitational conditions, our knowledge of spreading in low and zero gravity is limited.
-This lack of knowledge is even more pronounced for fluids with complex rheological properties such as viscoelasticity and viscoplasticity.
+The deposition and spreading of complex fluids on a solid surface is at the basis of numerous industrial applications: \gls{am}~\cite{placone2018recent, kyle2017printability, jiang2020extrusion, buswell20183d}, various coating methods~\cite{weinstein2004coating, ruschak1985coating}, inkjet printing~\cite{derby2010inkjet, lohse2022fundamental}, and other technical processes involving heat transfer~\cite{Yonemoto2017} or energy harvesting~\cite{Ueda1979}.
+The spreading of thin films, filaments or droplets (from Newtonian to polymeric fluids) has extensively been studied to improve and optimize the current technologies~\cite{lu2016critical, rafai2005spreading, bonn2009wetting, bergeron2000controlling, Jalaal2020a}.
+Unsurprisingly, most previous studies have been performed under Earth's gravitational acceleration; knowledge on spreading under low- and microgravity is limited, although it would be beneficial not only for the development of space technologies, but also as a tool for understanding phenomena that happen on-ground.
+This knowledge gap is even more pronounced for fluids with complex rheological properties, such as viscoelasticity and viscoplasticity.
+We present an experimental setup to address this knowledge gap.

-The spreading of droplets is typically a function of surface tension, the interaction with the solid surface, inertia, body forces (including gravity), and the rheological properties of the material.
+The spreading of fluids is typically a function of surface tension, the interaction with the solid surface, inertia, body forces (including gravity), and the rheological properties of the material.
 In this context, the importance of gravity is typically measured by comparing the hydrostatic pressure $\rho g \mathcal{L}$ (where $\rho$ is the fluid's density, $g$ the gravitational acceleration, and $\mathcal L$ a typical length scale of the droplet) and the capillary pressure $\sigma/\mathcal{L}$ (where $\sigma$ is the surface tension of the fluid).
-The relevant dimensionless number is then the Bond number,
+The relevant dimensionless number is the Bond number,